Skip to main content

 2. Lead with numbers, reports, and business outputs

-Generic corporate wording is rarely enough here.
-Recruiters respond better when they can see what you tracked, prepared, reviewed, improved, or supported.
-Put reports, deliverables, financial processes, and measurable scope ahead of vague duty lists.
+Generic corporate language is rarely effective here.
+Recruiters respond better when they can see exactly what you tracked, prepared, reviewed, improved, or supported.
+Highlight reports, deliverables, financial processes, and measurable results instead of vague duty lists.

 See What to prioritize